 The permanent displays

-The museums hosts various permanent installations and displays, but the central ones are:
+The museum hosts various permanent installations and displays, but the central ones are:

 Our city!